amyspencerproject/pricing-component-vite/README.md

 - Made a checkbox toggle with a horizontal slider with CSS!
 Tried to make this as accessbile as possible, even used `will-change: transform;` on the toggle handle.
 - Using Vite!
 Trying to give up using Create React App and Vite so far has a shallow learning curve 🥳.
 - Could not use the HTML entity `&dollar;` with Vite.
 I had to switch to `&#36;` which is ASCII.
 Other HTML entities worked just fine like `&amp`; and `&times;`.
 I could not find a clear answer as to why.
+- Used React Hooks in this component
+- Not sure how to deploy this with Vite yet.
+Going to just try pushing code to Github and then deploying to Vercel.

 ### Continued development